dallar-project/dallar/INSTALL.md

-Building Groestlcoin
+Building Dallar
 ================

-See doc/build-*.md for instructions on building the various elements of the Groestlcoin Core reference implementation of Groestlcoin.
+See doc/build-*.md for instructions on building the various elements of the Dallar Core reference implementation of Dallar.